'Strong team - here we are': National lets rip at Labour

 "You know how I was supposed to have two men on stage with me?
 Turns out one woman's enough," she joked.

-As members began to leave to the foyer, she returned to the microphone, and said it was actually too early to go to morning tea and welcomed the panel to the stage.
+As members began to leave to the foyer, she returned to the microphone and said it was actually too early to go to morning tea and welcomed the panel to the stage.

 Willis then apologised to her close friend, Bishop, who was not on the stage because he was outside appearing on Newshub's The Nation.